-- 1. Please read all the instructions thoroughly before running for the first time. - 2.
+- 1. Please read the instructions thoroughly before running for the first time. - 2.
 Never let the engine run out of water. - 3.
 When refilling the gas, do not have any naked flame present, and NO SMOKING! - 4.
 Do not pick up the engine by the bodywork, chimney or boiler, especially when hot. - 5.
-Only pick up the engine by the buffer beams and, when hot, use the gloves provided or a cloth. - 6.
+Only pick up the engine by the buffer beams and, when hot, use old gloves or a cloth. - 6.
 Do not stand over the chimney.
 Ejected boiling water or steam may cause serious injury. - 7.
-Do not open the smoke box door while the engine is alight.

-- 8. Constant supervision of the boiler water level is imperative as the gas CAN outlast the water.
+Do not open the smoke box door while the engine is alight. - 8.
+Constant supervision of the boiler water level is imperative as the gas CAN outlast the water.
 Failure to do so will be treated as misuse and is not covered by the warranty.
-The boiler will require topping up about every 10 minutes. - 9.
-Failure to properly control the gas will result in over-heating the loco and will cause damage to the mechanics and the paintwork and will not be covered by warranty.
+The boiler will require topping up about every 10 minutes.